 1965 Comprehensive Master Plan

 Formulated by the Task Force on Campus Planning in the fall of 1977 and published in January of 1978, this master plan covered several planning themes such as land use, circulation, and utilities.
 The campus was split into seven functional areas for analysis and recommendations.
 The Task Force recommended leaving 20% of the land in each functional area as open space.
 Circulation recommendations included closing Capitol St. (first recommended in 1965), College, St., and Grand Ave. to better support a pedestrian oriented campus.
-Two of the three recommendations were followed to construct the T. Anne Cleary walkway and Iowa City's downtown pedestrian mall.
+Two of the three recommendations were implemented to construct Iowa City's downtown pedestrian mall (1979) and the T. Anne Cleary walkway (1992).
 The Task Force's ideas for the medical campus resulted in relocating a portion of Newton Road from the south side to the north side of Hardin Library.
 This helped support pedestrian movement on the west side of the Iowa River.
 The plan also suggested that the hospital replace obsolete buildings to reduce outward expansion.
 Among several potential new buildings, a new Theatre Building stood out as a priority to consolidate Fine and Performing Arts and to move Dance from North Hall to the arts campus.
-The 1978 plan was also pivotal in the addition of Carver-Hawkeye Arena which moved basketball, wrestling, and gymnastics out of the Field House.
+The 1978 plan was also pivotal in the addition of Carver-Hawkeye Arena (1983) which moved basketball, wrestling, and gymnastics out of the Field House.

 In 1998, Dunbar/Jones Partnership completed updates to the 1990 Framework.
 The plan contained some elements that were similar to previous plans, such as the use of functional areas, but also included important additions.
 For example, the 1998 plan was the first to utilize and discuss campus participation.
 Members of campus were able to comment on the strengths and weakness of the campus along with proposed steps for improvement.
 The plan also incorporated a number of previously completed plans and studies ranging from athletic facilities master plans to an urban forest study.
 These plans included projects such as demolition of the Steindler building and the addition of the Medical Education and Biomedical Research Facility on the Medical Campus and the addition of a golf clubhouse for the Far West Campus.
 Other major themes included adding temporary parking and passenger drop-off locations on campus as well as developing campus entrances to provide a sense of arrival to the University of Iowa.